zstumgoren/jailbird/README.md

 ##When to use it

 The FDOC often does maintenence work on its website between 11:30 p.m. and 2 p.m.
 Monday through Saturday.
-This means the agency blocks access to the inmate's profile pages, and Jailbird will return "Unknown" in `data.csv` if you run it during those hours.
+This means the agency blocks access to the inmate's profile pages, and Jailbird will return "Unknown" for each row in `data.csv` if you run it during those hours.

 This is a work in progress.
 Please submit a pull request if you think this can be improved.
 Questions?
 Message me here or send me at [calcantara@miamiherald.com](mailto:calcantara@miamiherald.com).